Frequently asked questions

 Is the application process through CASPA?

-23. When and how can I apply, and when is the
+21. When and how can I apply, and when is the application due?

-most qualified candidates will be invited for an interview.
-Interviews will begin in September.
+most qualified candidates will be invited for an in-person interview.
+Interviews will begin in September or October and run through December.

 accepted into the program?